 Do you charge sales tax?

-Sales tax is based on the state provided in your delivery address.
+Taxes are accounted for within the rug price.
 Any shipping arrangements made for deliveries outside the U.S. will be taxed accordingly.

 If I want a style, size or color I don't see, what should I do?